ChettriBishal/Book-House/README.md

 ## General info

 * This project is used to depict library management system for a college.
-* A user can add himself as member and perform activities like issuing, returning and searching books.
+* A user can add himself as member and perform activities like searching, issuing, and returning books.
-* Information is saved into database rendered through MySQL via XAMPP
+* Information is saved into database rendered through MySQL via XAMPP.
+* We can update the records including the book details.

 ## Technologies
 Project is created with: